peterniyon/Saas-Subscription-Renewal-Analysis/README.md

 ---

-## 🔗 Section 3: Data Integration and Merging (6–8 pages)
+## 🔗 Section 3: Data Integration and Merging
 ### 3.1 Merge Client and Subscription Records
 - Use `client_id` as the key.
-- Result: A master dataset of clients and their subscription behavior.
+- Result: A master dataset of clients and their subscription behaviour.

 ### 3.2 Merge with Economic Indicators
 - For each subscription, match the `start_date` or `end_date` with the relevant quarterly economic indicator (e.g., using interval joins).

 ---

-## 🧮 Section 4: Exploratory Data Analysis (10–12 pages)
+## 🧮 Section 4: Exploratory Data Analysis
 ### 4.1 General Statistics
 - Count of clients per industry.
 - Distribution of subscription types (Monthly/Yearly).